 Topiramate can cause fetal harm when administered to a pregnant woman.
-Data from pregnancy registries indicate that infants exposed to topiramate in utero have an increased risk for cleft lip and/or cleft palate (oral clefts).
-When multiple species of pregnant animals received topiramate at clinically relevant doses, structural malformations, including craniofacial defects, and reduced fetal weights occurred in offspring [see Use in Specific Populations].
+Data from pregnancy registries indicate that infants exposed to topiramate in utero have an increased risk for cleft lip and/or cleft palate (oral clefts) and for being small for gestational age.
+In multiple species, oral administration of topiramate to pregnant animals at clinically relevant doses resulted in structural malformations, including craniofacial defects, and reduced body weights in offspring [see Use in Specific Populations].

-Consider the benefits and risks of topiramate when administering the drug in women of childbearing potential, particularly when topiramate is considered for a condition not usually associated with permanent injury or death [see Use In Specific Populations].
-Topiramate should be used during pregnancy only if the potential benefit outweighs the potential risk.
-If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be informed of the potential hazard to a fetus [see Use In Specific Populations].
+Consider the benefits and risks of TROKENDI XR® when administering the drug in women of childbearing potential, particularly when TROKENDI XR® is considered for a condition not usually associated with permanent injury or death [see Use in Specific Populations].
+TROKENDI XR® should be used during pregnancy only if the potential benefit outweighs the potential risk.
+If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be informed of the potential hazard to a fetus [see Use in Specific Populations].

-In patients with or without a history of seizures or epilepsy, antiepileptic drugs including Trokendi XR™ should be gradually withdrawn to minimize the potential for seizures or increased seizure frequency [see Clinical Studies].
-In situations where rapid withdrawal of Trokendi XR™ is medically required, appropriate monitoring is recommended.
+In patients with or without a history of seizures or epilepsy, antiepileptic drugs including TROKENDI XR® should be gradually withdrawn to minimize the potential for seizures or increased seizure frequency [see Clinical Studies].
+In situations where rapid withdrawal of TROKENDI XR® is medically required, appropriate monitoring is recommended.

 Hyperammonemia/Encephalopathy Without Concomitant Valproic Acid (VPA)

-Topiramate treatment has produced hyperammonemia (in some instances dose-related) in clinical investigational programs in very young pediatric patients (1 month to 24 months) who were treated with adjunctive topiramate for partial onset epilepsy (8% for placebo, 10% for 5 mg/kg/day, 0% for 15 mg/kg/day, 9 % for 25 mg/kg/day).
-Trokendi XR™ is not approved as adjunctive treatment of partial onset seizures in pediatric patients less than 6 years old.
-In some patients, ammonia was markedly increased (greater than 50 % above upper limit of normal).
-The hyperammonemia associated with topiramate treatment occurred with and without encephalopathy in placebo-controlled trials, and in an open-label, extension trial.
+Topiramate treatment has produced hyperammonemia (in some instances dose-related) in clinical investigational programs in very young pediatric patients (1 month to 24 months) who were treated with adjunctive topiramate for partial onset epilepsy (8% for placebo, 10% for 5 mg/kg/day, 0% for 15 mg/kg/day, 9% for 25 mg/kg/day).
+TROKENDI XR® is not approved as adjunctive treatment of partial onset seizures in pediatric patients less than 6 years old.
+In some patients, ammonia was markedly increased (greater than or equal to 50% above upper limit of normal).
+The hyperammonemia associated with topiramate treatment occurred with and without encephalopathy in placebo-controlled trials, and in an open-label, extension trial of infants with refractory epilepsy.
 Dose-related hyperammonemia was also observed in the extension trial in pediatric patients up to 2 years old.
 Clinical symptoms of hyperammonemic encephalopathy often include acute alterations in level of consciousness and/or cognitive function with lethargy or vomiting.

 Hyperammonemia/Encephalopathy With Concomitant Valproic Acid (VPA)

-Although Trokendi XR™ is not indicated for use in infants/toddlers (1month to 24 months), topiramate with concomitant VPA clearly produced a dose-related increase in the incidence of treatment-emergent hyperammonemia (above the upper limit of normal, 0% for placebo, 12% for 5 mg/kg/day, 7% for 15 mg/kg/day, 17% for 25 mg/kg/day) in an investigational program using topiramate.
+Although TROKENDI XR® is not indicated for use in infants/toddlers (1 month to 24 months), topiramate with concomitant VPA clearly produced a dose-related increase in the incidence of hyperammonemia (above the upper limit of normal, 0% for placebo, 12% for 5 mg/kg/day, 7% for 15 mg/kg/day, 17% for 25 mg/kg/day) in an investigational program using topiramate.
 Markedly increased, dose-related hyperammonemia (0% for placebo and 5 mg/kg/day, 7% for 15 mg/kg/day, and 8% for 25 mg/kg/day) also occurred in these infants/toddlers.
-Dose-related hyperammonemia was similarly observed in a long-term, extension trial utilizing topiramate in these very young, pediatric patients [see Use In Specific Populations].
+Dose-related hyperammonemia was similarly observed in a long-term, extension trial utilizing topiramate in these very young, pediatric patients [see Use in Specific Populations].

 The hyperammonemia associated with topiramate treatment appears to be more common when used concomitantly with VPA.

 Patients with inborn errors of metabolism or reduced hepatic mitochondrial activity may be at an increased risk for hyperammonemia with or without encephalopathy.
-Although not studied, topiramate or Trokendi XR™ treatment or an interaction of concomitant topiramate-based product and valproic acid treatment may exacerbate existing defects or unmask deficiencies in susceptible persons.
+Although not studied, topiramate or TROKENDI XR® treatment or an interaction of concomitant topiramate-based product and valproic acid treatment may exacerbate existing defects or unmask deficiencies in susceptible persons.

 In patients who develop unexplained lethargy, vomiting, or changes in mental status associated with any topiramate treatment, hyperammonemic encephalopathy should be considered and an ammonia level should be measured.

 A total of 32/2086 (1.5%) of adults exposed to topiramate during its adjunctive epilepsy therapy development reported the occurrence of kidney stones, an incidence about 2 to 4 times greater than expected in a similar, untreated population.
 In the double-blind monotherapy epilepsy study, a total of 4/319 (1.3%) of adults exposed to topiramate reported the occurrence of kidney stones.
 As in the general population, the incidence of stone formation among topiramate treated patients was higher in men.
-Kidney stones have also been reported in pediatric patients.
+Kidney stones have also been reported in pediatric patients taking topiramate for epilepsy.
 During long-term (up to 1 year) topiramate treatment in an open-label extension study of 284 pediatric patients 1 month to 24 months old with epilepsy, 7% developed kidney or bladder stones that were diagnosed clinically or by sonogram.
-Trokendi XR™ is not approved for pediatric patients less than 6 years old [see Use In Specific Populations].
+TROKENDI XR® is not approved for pediatric patients less than 6 years old [see Use in Specific Populations].

-Trokendi XR™ would be expected to have the same effect as topiramate on the formation of kidney stones.
+TROKENDI XR® would be expected to have the same effect as topiramate on the formation of kidney stones.
 An explanation for the association of topiramate and kidney stones may lay in the fact that topiramate is a carbonic anhydrase inhibitor.
-Carbonic anhydrase inhibitors (e.g., zonisamide, acetazolamide or dichlorphenamide) can promote stone formation by reducing urinary citrate excretion and by increasing urinary pH.
-The concomitant use of Trokendi XR™ with any other drug producing metabolic acidosis, or potentially in patients on a ketogenic diet may create a physiological environment that increases the risk of kidney stone formation, and should therefore be avoided.
+Carbonic anhydrase inhibitors (e.g., zonisamide, acetazolamide or dichlorphenamide) can promote stone formation by reducing urinary citrate excretion and by increasing urinary pH [see Metabolic Acidosis].
+The concomitant use of TROKENDI XR® with any other drug producing metabolic acidosis, or potentially in patients on a ketogenic diet may create a physiological environment that increases the risk of kidney stone formation, and should therefore be avoided.